semiprime/pygenda/README.md

 If you're running Pygenda on a handheld device, the default font sizes etc. will probably not be appropriate for the screen size.
 These can be fixed by providing custom CSS.
 An example for the Gemini PDA is in `pygenda/css/gemini.css`.
-It it works as provided, then it can be imported into your `~/.config/pygenda/pygenda.css` file by adding the
+If it works as provided, then it can be imported into your `~/.config/pygenda/pygenda.css` file by adding the
 line: